aroberge/avantpy/proposal/idea.md

 might make sense to also translate some Python *idioms* which might not be as clear to beginners as other alternatives such as those found in Scratch or Blockly.
-This is also keeping in line with Racket's philosophy of using different dialect of its core language.
+This is also keeping in line with Racket's philosophy of using different dialects of its core language, as the students become more proficient.

 ***